ACooperDev/WebSDK/ReadMe.md

 - GetStartupJob()
   - Returns the current startup job.
 - SetStartupJob(jobName: str)
   - Sets a job as the startup job.
+- GetAllCellNames()
+  - Returns all cell names with cell location.
+- SetCellName(cell: str, name: str)
+  - Sets a cells name.
+- CreateNewJob()
+  - Creates a new job.

 ## Camera Events
 ```python